roderickmonk/sudoku-go/README.md

-# Demo Sudoku Software (Go)
+# Demo Sudoku Server (Go)

 ## Purpose

 The purpose of this repo is to demonstrate typical Go implementation of a Sudoku server and testing of such.
-A test client is also available that puts the server through its paces.
+Test software is available that puts the server through its paces.

 ## Theory of Operation
 The signing in process assigns a token to the session and this token is constant throughout the session and is returned to client software as a cookie.
 Thereafter all subsequent API calls require the use of this token.
 Also, at the point of the sign-in, a new game board is created and also returned to the user.
 This board is  recorded to a Redis database instance using the assigned token as key.